Pendek98/WorkTestApp/README.md

 # Launch
 ./mvnw spring-boot:run

-send requests to "localhost:8080/repositories" with request body in such a format:
+send POST requests to "localhost:8080/repositories" with request body in such a format:

 {